papaj2139/FRISKY-LANGUAGE/README.md

+Certainly!
+Here's an updated version of the documentation with added examples and a basic tutorial on how to create libraries:

 # Frisky Scripting Language Documentation

 Frisky is a simple scripting language designed to be easy to read and write.
 It provides a set of keywords and constructs for performing various operations, including conditional statements, variable manipulation, file and folder management, basic graphics and audio functionality, and more.